johnrjj/jot/README.md

 yarn install
 ```

-To run the entire stack (frontend and backend):
+To run the entire stack in dev mode (frontend and backend):

 ```
 yarn start
 ```

+All packages are watched, and have live and/or hot reloading where applicable.

-Redis automatically connects to cloud dev instance.
+Redis automatically connects to a cloud dev Redis server (you can override if needed).

 #### Backend